sharknoise/python-project-lvl1/README.md

 ##
 First project in the Hexlet Python Developer profession by student Dmitry Klimenko.
 ##
-To install, copy the following into terminal:
+To install the package, copy the following into terminal:
 ```
 python3 -m pip install --user -i https://test.pypi.org/simple/ sharkvoice-brain-games
 ```